misiektoja/spotify_monitor/docs/quick-start.md

 After saving authentication, the wizard checks whether the monitoring account follows the target.
 It offers to follow the target only when needed and sends the follow request only after you confirm.

 For Docker or Docker Compose, choose **Import from Firefox after setup**.
-The wizard asks whether Docker runs on macOS, standard Linux, Linux with Snap or Linux with Flatpak.
+The wizard asks whether Docker runs on macOS, standard Linux, Linux with Snap, Linux with Flatpak, Windows PowerShell or Windows Command Prompt.
 It then prints the matching command to mount the signed-in host profile read-only once and save `SP_DC_COOKIE` in the host `.env` file.
+Windows commands use the Firefox profile under `%APPDATA%\Mozilla\Firefox`.
 Use [manual extraction](configuration.md#manual-cookie-extraction) only when that mount is unavailable.

 If the selected configuration contains `TARGET_USER_URI_ID`, running Spotify Monitor without a target starts that saved user.
 If no target is saved, an interactive no-argument run shows quick-start guidance and offers the setup wizard.